jjloomis/wordpress-basics/changing-the-name-of-a-button.md

-# Changing the name of a button
+# Changing a button label

 1. From the Dashboard, click Appearance and choose Menus.
 2. Make sure the Edit Menus tab is selected.